adot8/obsidian-notes/Blue Teaming/Splunk/Core User/Splunk Components.md

 - `Index clusters` are used in the case that one of the `indexers` fails or dies
 - This groups indexers together and replicates the data across all of the indexers to provide fault tolerance

-- The `index cluster` can be managed using the **Cluster Manager**.
+- The `index cluster` can be managed using the **Cluster Manager** (which is a separate Splunk component).
 This coordinates the replication activities and manages the cluster

 > [!NOTE] Practice Questions
 > **Which Splunk component transforms raw data into events and distributes the results to an index?**